vikash439/Tic-Tac-Toe/README.md

 ## Credits

-This project is created and maintained by [Vikash Kumar].
+This project is created and maintained by Vikash Kumar.
 Feel free to reach out with any questions or feedback. 🙋‍♂️